opencv-java/opencv-java-tutorials/docs/source/04 - OpenCV Basics.rst

 Adapt the code.

 We are going to add some variants to the code in order to display our logo in a specific region of the stream.
 This means that for each frame capture, before the image could be converted into 1 or 3 channels, we have to set a **ROI** (region of interest) in which we want to place the logo.
-Usually a ROI of an Image is a portion of it, we can define the roi as a Rect object.
+Usually a ROI of an image is a portion of it, we can define the ROI as a Rect object.
 Rect is a template class for 2D rectangles, described by the following parameters:

  * Coordinates of the top-left corner.
 This is a default interpretation of Rect.x and Rect.y in OpenCV.
 Though, in your algorithms you may count x and y from the bottom-left corner.